oldtrinket/soa-pyp/README.md

 6 sept 2023 -- we have studied function today.

-13 sept 2023 -- we discussed lot of topics today in our class mostly about documentation and debugging. my teacher indicated that we are
+13 sept 2023 -- we discussed lot of topics today in our class mostly about documentation and debugging. my teacher indicated that we are going to build a login app written in